drakmaniso/bevy_pixel_camera/README.md

         ...
 ```

-You can also ask the plugin to automatically set and resize the viewport of
+Also note that if either the width or the height of your sprite is not
-the camera.
-This way, if the window size is not an exact multiple of the
+divisible by 2, you may need to change the anchor of the sprite (which is at
-virtual resolution, anything out of bounds will be hidden.
+the center by default), if you want it to be aligned with virtual pixels.

 A small example is included in the crate.
 Run it with: